 This will help you decide how much you should initially invest in adapting the app to test the market.

 - growth in global app downloads- 60%

 - Global App Revenue from Asia – 41%

 - Potential Increase in revenue per country – 26%

 The main goal of app localization is to grant users a unique experience as if the app is created especially for them.
 To achieve this, you should think of other aspects of your app beside just the text.

 For instance, you should consider whether your target audience would require multimedia localization for your app or in other words – do you need to change the visuals like videos, images and colours to fit your potential customers’ preferences?

 Basic features such as date format, currency and numbers make a huge difference to the customer experience.

 To create the perfect experience for new users, pay close attention to certain cultural differences.
-For instance, if you are launching a discount campaign make sure you understand how discounts work in the specific country.
+For instance, if you are launching a discount campaign make sure you understand how discounts work in a specific country.
 Discounts in China work the other way round compared to Europe – they show what you are paying not what you are saving.

-Black Friday banners running in France, Germany and China:
+Black Friday banners running in France, Germany, and China: